sshah229/Deepscribe/README.md

 # DeepScribe Clinical Trials Finder

-Full‑stack demo that:
+Full-stack demo that:

-- Extracts structured patient data from a transcript using Gemini (optional) or a safe heuristic fallback.
+- Extracts structured patient data from a transcript using Gemini (primary) with a safe regex fallback.
-- Queries ClinicalTrials.gov for matching studies.
+- Queries ClinicalTrials.gov for matching studies (classic study_fields with smart fallbacks to full_studies and v2).
-- Displays top matches in a simple React UI.
+- Renders top matches in a modern React UI.

 ## Architecture